MewsSystems/gitbook-pos-api/use-cases/table-booking.md

 * Party size
 * Table (linked through `booking_relationships`)

-In addition, it is helpful to also specify the duration, otherwise we will apply a default value, for example 90 minutes.
+In addition, it is helpful to also specify the duration, otherwise we will apply a default value of 90 minutes.
 * Duration

 #### Example request: